 Gabriela Cuevas Barron

+She was elected president of Inter-Parliamentary Union on 18 October 2017.
 She serves as Senator since September 1, 2012.
-She is the Chairperson of the Foreign Relations Committee, responsible for the analysis of Mexico’s Foreign Policy, the ratification of Ambassadors and Consuls General, as well as the approval of international treaties signed by the Executive and the departure of troops outside national territory.
+She was the Chairperson of the Foreign Relations Committee, responsible for the analysis of Mexico’s Foreign Policy, the ratification of Ambassadors and Consuls General, as well as the approval of international treaties signed by the Executive and the departure of troops outside national territory.
 Her tenure has been characterized by her close relationship with ambassadors and parliamentarians from different countries.